Ready, Set, Go! How Employers Should Prepare Now for the H-1B Cap Lottery

 - Calendar the deadline for registration and don’t miss it!

-If your registration is not selected, consult with an immigration attorney to determine whether other viable options are available.
+If your H-1B cap registration is not selected, consult with an immigration attorney to determine whether other viable work visa options are available to legally hire the employee.
+Work visas have very specific requirements so an immigration attorney will evaluate your company and your employee’s eligibility for these visas.

 This article is intended to help you understand immigration basics, is offered only as general information and education, and is not legal advice or legal opinion about your specific circumstances.
 You should not act or rely upon the information in this article without seeking the advice of an immigration attorney.